-- 3.4.1 HSREC Administration is responsible for compiling the training files and arranging the - HSREC members are responsible for attending sessions, and following the self-paced 3.4.2 programme as set out by this document.
+- 3.4.1 HSREC Administration is responsible for compiling the training files and arranging the sessions. - 3.4.2 HSREC members are responsible for attending sessions, and following the self-paced programme as set out by this document.

-- 3.5.1 Orientation: - 3.5.1.1 New HSREC members are required to complete an orientation process prior to reviewing any human subjects research studies. - New member orientation should include meetings with the HSREC Chair, and HSREC Administration.
-The focus of the meetings will include: - 3.5.1.2.1 Regulations and purpose of the HSREC - 3.5.1.2.2 Other regulations that pertain to human subject research - Key issues in the protection of human subjects 3.5.1.2.3 - Day-to-day operations of the HSREC 3.5.1.2.4 - HSREC members are also provided with access to an online reference binder 3.5.1.3 available through the UFS intranet.
-Links to appropriate documentation are available. - 3.5.1.4 New HSREC members are required to complete specific research ethic courses using the Training and Resources in Research Ethics Evaluation (TRREE) training program.
-At a minimum, all users must complete the following modules and submit their certificates to the HSREC office: - 3.5.1.4.1 Module 1: Introduction to Research Ethics - 3.5.1.4.2 Module 2.1: Research Ethics Evaluation - 3.5.1.4.3 Module 3.1: Informed consent - 3.5.1.4.4 Initial TRREE training is valid for three years and must be refreshed. - 3.5.1.5 As part of the training process, new HSREC members perform a shadow review of new initial applications. - The orientation procedure for the HSREC Chair will vary by level of Research 3.5.1.6 Ethics Committee experience and familiarity with the HSREC review process.
+- 3.5.1 Orientation: - 3.5.1.1 New HSREC members are required to complete an orientation process prior to reviewing any research studies. - 3.5.1.2 New member orientation should include meetings with the HSREC Chair, and HSREC Administration.
+The focus of the meetings will include: - 3.5.1.2.1 Regulations and purpose of the HSREC - 3.5.1.2.2 Other regulations that pertain to human subject research - 3.5.1.2.3 Key issues in the protection of human subjects - 3.5.1.2.4 Day-to-day operations of the HSREC - 3.5.1.2.5 Research management system training - 3.5.1.2.6 Data/information management in terms of POPIA - 3.5.1.3 New HSREC members are also provided with access to an online reference binder available through the UFS intranet.
+Links to appropriate documentation are available. - 3.5.1.4 New HSREC members are required to complete specific research ethics courses using the Training and Resources in Research Ethics Evaluation (TRREE) training program.
+At a minimum, all users must complete the following modules and submit their certificates to the HSREC office: - 3.5.1.4.1 Module 1: Introduction to Research Ethics - 3.5.1.4.2 Module 2.1: Research Ethics Evaluation - 3.5.1.4.3 Module 3.1: Informed consent - 3.5.1.4.4 National Supplement Module: South Africa - 3.5.1.4.5 Initial TRREE training is valid for three years and must be refreshed by repeating the modules and submitting the new certificates to HSREC Administration.

+- 3.5.1.5 As part of the training process, new HSREC members perform a shadow review of new initial applications. - 3.5.1.6 The orientation procedure for the HSREC Chair will vary by level of Research Ethics Committee experience and familiarity with the HSREC review process.